phoenixframework/phoenix/guides/real_time/channels.md

 Each client library communicates using one of the "transports" that Channels understand.
 Currently, that's either Websockets or long polling, but other transports may be added in the future.

-Unlike stateless HTTP connections, Channels support long-lived connections, each backed by a lightweight BEAM process, working in parallel and maintaining its own state.
+Unlike stateless HTTP connections, Channels support long-lived connections, each backed by a lightweight Erlang VM process, working in parallel and maintaining its own state.

 This architecture scales well; Phoenix Channels [can support millions of subscribers with reasonable latency on a single box](https://phoenixframework.org/blog/the-road-to-2-million-websocket-connections), passing hundreds of thousands of messages per second.
 And that capacity can be multiplied by adding more nodes to the cluster.